 2 ) Arrange the tasks into branches using Mindnode mindmapping app:

 I put all the tasks into Mindnode so I end up with a list of tasks that “branch out” rather than appear in a sequential list in word.

 I find this visual arrangement to be very effective in prioritising tasks compared to the traditional list.

 Having ideas listed one below the other seems to force my brain to prioritise the tasks in the order that they are listed which is exactly what I don’t want to do when brainstorming.

-3) I then prioritise all the items in my to do list on my Wunderlist app (free for iPhone and Mac)
+3) I then prioritize all the items in my to-do list on my Wunderlist app (free for iPhone and Mac)